leohaenerpope/cs408-canvas-cli/README.md

 In the project directory, create a '.env' file that contains a specification for your CANVAS_API_TOKEN, see '.env.example' for formatting.

 In a bash terminal, navigate to directory.
+Make sure that python is installed on your computer.

 Set up the python environment: